crytic/building-secure-contracts/program-analysis/echidna/smart-contract-fuzzing-at-scale.md

 * the base config file will be exploration.yaml
 * the time to run the initial instance will be 3600 seconds (1 hour)
 * the time to run each "generations" will be 1800 seconds (30 minutes)
-* the campaign will run with timeout in -1, which means continuous mode (infinite)
+* the campaign will run in continuous mode (if timeout is -1, it means run forever)
 * the number of echidna instances per generation will be 8.
 This should be adjusted according to the number of available cores but avoid using all your cores if you don't want to kill your server
 * the target contract is named `C`
 * the file that contains the contract is `test.sol`